slamby/slamby-tau/readme.md

 *Filter by tags*

 You can select from which tags you would like to create your samples.
-For a general e-commerce sampling a typical usage is to select all the leaf level tags and use them for sampling.
+For a general e-commerce sampling a typical usage: select all the leaf level tags and use them for sampling.

 *Sampling procedure*